 Eligibility for Veterans Benefits

-Veterans may be eligible for benefits for ten years after the date of separation from active duty, provided the discharge or release was other than dishonorable, he/she served at least one hundred and eighty-one (181) continuous days, or was discharged or released because of a service-connected disability.
+Provided the discharge or release was other than dishonorable, he/she served at least one hundred and eighty-one (181) continuous days, or was discharged or released because of a service-connected disability.
 Veterans who entered active duty beginning July 1, 1985, may be eligible under Chapter 30 of the Montgomery GI bill provided they:

 - Served at least two years with honorable discharge and